Boreas618/Notes/computer-networking/transportation-layer.md

 ### Overview of the Transport Layer in the Internet

-We temporarily refer to TCP and UDP packets as segments, network packet as datagram.
+We temporarily refer to TCP and UDP packets as **segments**, network packet as **datagram**.

+> In real world terminology:
+>
+> - "Packets" are used in the network layer (e.g., IP packets).
+> - "Datagrams" are used in the transport layer for UDP.
+> - "Segments" are used in the transport layer for TCP.

 The Internet’s network-layer protocol has a name—IP, for Internet Protocol.
 IP provides logical communication between hosts.
 The IP service model is a **best-effort delivery service**.
 This means that IP makes its “best effort” to deliver segments between communicating hosts, but it makes no guarantees.
 IP is unreliable.